Nenkai/GT4SaveEditor/README.md

 # GT4SaveEditor

-Work in progress.
+Save Editor for Gran Turismo 4.
+Allows progress editing, car editing, hybridding and more.

 Decrypts and encrypts the countless layers of save encryptions.
 Only took 18 years.

-Allows editing game options and money at the moment.

 ## Features & Roadmap